 The first season of Netflix’s The Witcher has been out for a month and although we won’t be seeing Henry Cavill’s return to the screen as Geralt of Rivia this year, pre-production of season two is in full swing.
-It’s that time of the year again: We’ve already unveiled a few puzzles, including a witcher town in the making, a possible cast addition, and latest of all an audition tape for the role of Sigismund Dijkstra, the much beloved Redanian spymaster.
+We’ve already unveiled a few puzzles, including a witcher town in the making, a possible cast addition, and latest of all an audition tape for the role of Sigismund Dijkstra, the much beloved Redanian spymaster.

 Two week ago, we also reported on The Witcher’s scouting team’s visit to the Isle of Skye with Stephen Surjik (Daredevil, Jessica Jones, The Umbrella Academy) in tow, who seems to be working on the show in a directorial capacity, though this has yet to be confirmed by Netflix.
 Now we can exclusively reveal two more directors who will oversee an unknown number of episodes of The Witcher’s second season.